AlexSatrapa/Bubbler/README.md

 This is a playground for developing the SPI side of the Honeywell SSC/HSC series of pressure sensors with digital outputs.

-The sketch operates as a continual pressure reader, based on the "[Rain water tank level](http://playground.arduino.cc/Main/Waterlevel)" project in the Arduino playground.
-This implementation has two modes of operation: firstly charging the pressure tube, and secondly monitoring the pressure.
-The output presents pressure adjusted to millimetres of water, with temperature as reported by the sensor.
+The sketch operates as a periodic pressure reader, based on the "[Rain water tank level](http://playground.arduino.cc/Main/Waterlevel)" project in the Arduino playground.
+This implementation has two stages of operation: firstly charging the pressure tube, and secondly monitoring the pressure.
+The output presents pressure and sensor temperature in raw values reported by the sensor.
 The 5PSI sensor was selected as having a suitable range for measuring the water level in a 2m-high water tank.

 The hardware used for developing this sketch:
  - Mitsumi MAP-1704 6VDC membrane pump